mandiant/flare-fakenet-ng/README.md

     07/06/16 10:21:42 PM [      SMTPListener] Stopping...
     07/06/16 10:21:43 PM [          Diverter] Stopping...
 	07/06/16 10:21:43 PM [          Diverter] Generated new HTML report: report_20160607_102143.html
+    [Press Enter to exit]

+Wait for the PCAP and report to be generated then press Enter to quit; the console window will stay open until you do.
+This can be disabled (for example in scripts) with the `--no-pause` flag.

 User Interface
 --------------